iterative/dvc.org/content/docs/command-reference/exp/run.md

 > and stage execution (restores the dependency graph, etc.).
 See the command
 > [options](#options) for more on the differences.

-The results of the last `dvc exp run` can be seen in the workspace.
-To display and compare multiple experiments, use `dvc exp show` or `dvc exp diff` (`plots diff` also accepts experiment names as `revisions`).
-Use `dvc exp apply` to restore the results of any other experiment instead.

 Successful experiments can be made [persistent](/doc/user-guide/experiment-management#persistent-experiments) by committing them to the Git repo.
 Unnecessary ones can be removed with